Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'Update-AzActivityLogAlert' is replacing this cmdlet.

+### `Get-AzActivityLogAlert`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2020-10-01, output type will be also updated to match the new API version

+### `Get-AzAutoscaleSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2022-10-01, output type will be also updated to match the new API version

+### `Get-AzDiagnosticSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-05-01-preview, output type will be also updated to match the new API version

+### `Get-AzDiagnosticSettingCategory`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-05-01-preview, output type will be also updated to match the new API version

+### `Get-AzScheduledQueryRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-08-01, output type will be also updated to match the new API version

 ### `Get-AzSubscriptionDiagnosticSettingCategory`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'Get-AzEventCategory' is replacing this cmdlet.

+### `New-AzActionGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2020-10-01, input/output type will be also updated to match the new API version

 ### `New-AzActivityLogAlertCondition`